Skip to main content Skip to local navigation

 Mid-Career Conversations

-A virtual event series, Mid-Career Conversations was created for alumni to connect and hear the stories and experiences of other mid-career professionals.
+A virtual series, Mid-Career Conversations was created for alumni to connect and hear the stories and experiences of other mid-career professionals.

 Each event features a Mid-career alumni storyteller sharing their own journey and highlights from their career.
 You will have the opportunity to ask questions and join virtual breakout rooms to discuss your own unique journey and ambitions with fellow York alumni.